BDC Hamburger Icon

 Restaurant management system pricing

-The price of your restaurant management system will depend on how complex it is as well as how many locations you’ll be managing with it.
+The price of your restaurant management system will depend on how complex it is, as well as how many locations you’ll be managing with it.

-Your payment schedule will also depend on whether your RMS software offers perpetual or subscription licensing.
-Perpetual licensing requires you to pay a large sum upfront to own the license indefinitely; while your monthly or yearly costs will be lower, your initial investment will be much higher.
-In contrast, subscription licensing requires a smaller monthly or annual fee; while upfront payments are lower, you’ll pay more in recurring fees.
+In many cases, integrated hardware, such as registers or tablets, will also increase your upfront costs.
+Your payment schedule may also depend on whether your RMS software offers perpetual or subscription licensing.
+Perpetual licensing requires you to pay a large sum upfront to own the license indefinitely.
+Your monthly or yearly costs will be lower, but your initial investment will be much higher.
+In contrast, subscription licensing requires a smaller monthly or annual fee.
+Upfront payments are lower, but you’ll pay more in recurring fees.

 Over time, both perpetual and subscription pricing options typically even out.
 Discuss vendors’ pricing structures with them, keeping in mind your bar or restaurant’s budget and needs.